TonyDN98/learning-path/odin-p/css-fundation/README.md

 ### Color and background-color
 *The ``color`` property sets an element’s text color, while ``background-color`` sets, well, the background color of an element.
 I guess we’re done here?

 Almost.
 Both of these properties can accept one of several kinds of values.
 A common one is a keyword, such as an actual color name like red or the transparent keyword.
-They also accept ``HEX``, ``RGB``, and ``HSL`` values, which you may be familiar with if you’ve ever used a photoshop program or a site where you could customize your profile colors.*
+They also accept ``HEX``, ``RGB``, and ``HSL`` values, which you may be familiar with if you’ve ever used a PHOTOshop program or a site where you could customize your profile colors.*

 ```css
 p {